 Regulations.

-A person who contravenes any circulars, notices, directives, orders and these Regulations commits an offence and is liable on conviction, except where any other penalty is provided, to a fine not exceeding twenty five currency points or to a term of imprisonment for a term not exceeding one year or both.
+A person who contravenes any circulars, notices, directives, orders, rules, instructions or any other specific operating requirements containing details to ensure the consistent application

+of aviation security measures and these Regulations commits an offence and is liable on conviction, except where any other penalty is provided, to a fine not exceeding twenty five thirty currency points or to a term of imprisonment for a term not exceeding one year or both.

 75. Jurisdiction.